Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius strictipes

 by Michael Kuo

 For a Marasmius, this species is uncharacteristically large, with a cap that reaches 7 cm across and a stem that can be as long as 9 cm.
 Vaguely reminiscent of Marasmius oreades, which grows in fairy rings on lawns, Marasmius strictipes grows in hardwood forests in eastern North America.
-While it occasionally grows in clusters (as in the top illustration) it is more likely to grow alone or with a few others nearby.
+While it occasionally grows in clusters it is more likely to grow alone or with a few others nearby.

-The long, straight stem and the large, yellowish cap (which is usually not bell-shaped and which begins to curl upwards with maturity) are distinctive, but microscopic examination is probably needed to separate Marasmius strictipes from Marasmius cystidiosus; the latter has cystidia on the gill faces, while Marasmius strictipes has cystidia only on the gill edges.
+The long, straight stem and the large, yellow cap (which is usually not bell-shaped and which begins to curl upwards with maturity) are good field characters for this species; microscopic examination can confirm identification.

 Description: